-We are subject to fixed ground lease payments on South Beach Parking Garage of \$112 per year until September 30, 2024, which will increase every five years thereafter by the lesser of 12% or the cumulative CPI over the previous five year period.
+We are subject to fixed ground lease payments on South Beach Parking Garage of \$112 per year until September 30, 2024, which will increase every five years thereafter by the lesser of 12% or the cumulative Consumer Price Index ("CPI") over the previous five year period.
 We are also subject to a variable ground lease payment calculated as 2.5% of revenue.
 The lease expires September 30, 2041 and has a ten-year renewal option.

-The operating agreement for Presley Uptown allows the unrelated third party joint venture partner, owning a 2.5% interest, to put its interest to us at a market determined value starting September 30, 2022 through September 30, 2024.
+The operating agreement for Grand Lakes Marketplace allows the unrelated third party joint venture partner, owning a 10% interest, to put its interest to us at a market determined value.

-The operating agreement for 237 Via Vera Cruz, 13500 Danielson Street, 4211 Starboard Drive, 2840 Loker Avenue and 15890 Bernardo Center Drive allows the unrelated third party joint venture partner, owning a 5% interest, to put its interest to us at a market determined value starting July 31, 2024.
+The operating agreement for 237 Via Vera Cruz, 13500 Danielson Street, 4211 Starboard, 2840 Loaker Avenue and 15890 Bernardo Center Drive allows the unrelated third party joint venture partner, owning a 5% interest, to put its interest to us at a market determined value starting July 31, 2024.